sagittaracc/decorator/README.md

 `composer require sagittaracc/php-python-decorator`

 # Example
-Calc how long it takes to run a method.
+How long it takes to run a method.
 See the [`Timer`](https://github.com/sagittaracc/php-python-decorator/blob/main/tests/decorators/Timer.php) decorator
 ```php

 use Sagittaracc\PhpPythonDecorator\Decorator;